nw-0712/nw-project2/README.md

 * If the cards match, both cards stay flipped over
 * If the cards do not match, both cards are returned to their initial hidden state
 * There is a timer that counts down on the intitation of the game when the user starts the game
-* The game has a 'moves' counter that counts the amount of moves by the gamer, to try help with focus and
+* The game has a 'moves' counter that counts the amount of moves by the gamer, to try help with focus
-* The restart button restarts the game.
+* The restart button restarts the game and acrds are randonly shuffled.

 CONTENTS:<br/>